When You Reach Out… And It Doesn’t Land -

 I moved through these two phases with surprising balance.
 Yes, there were waves — but overall, I felt steady.

-This is the one - no one prepares you for.
+This is the one - I wasn't prepared for.

 It’s the shift from “two as one” to “one entering a life as a single entity - once again”.